Khmer Empire: Reign of Jayavarman II

-According to an inscription in the Sdok Kok Thom temple, around 781 the Khmer prince Jayavarman II established Indrapura as the capital of his domain.
+According to an Sdok Kok Thom temple inscription, around 781 the Khmer prince Jayavarman II established Indrapura as the capital of his domain.
 It was located in Banteay Prey Nokor, near today's Kampong Cham.
 After returning to his home in the former kingdom of Chenla, he quickly built up his influence and defeated a series of competing kings.
 In 790 he became king of an empire called Kambuja by the Khmer.
 He then moved his court northwest to Mahendraparvata, far inland north from the great lake of Tonlé Sap.

 Jayavarman II (reigned 802–835) is widely regarded as the king who set the foundations of the Angkor period.
+According to the Baksei Chamkrong inscription, dated to 947, he was born in the lineage of Rudravarman.
 Historians generally agree that this period of Cambodian history began in 802, when Jayavarman II conducted a grandiose consecration ritual on the sacred Mount Mahendraparvata, now known as Phnom Kulen.
 At the ritual, which was taken from the Hindu tradition, Jayavarman II proclaimed himself as chakravartin (from Sanskrit, commonly translated as "universal ruler"; Old Khmer: Kamraten jagad ta Raja) and devaraja (from Sanskrit, lit. 'god king').
 He also declared Kambuja's independence from a place inscriptions call "Java".

 Historians debate whether "Java" means the Indonesian island of Java, Champa or a different location.
 According to an older established interpretation, Jayavarman II was a prince who lived at the court of Sailendra in Java and brought back to Cambodia the art and culture of the Javanese Sailendran court (such as the concept of a devaraja).
-This classical theory was criticized by modern scholars such as Claude Jacques and Michael Vickery, who noted that the Khmer used the term chvea to describe the Chams, their neighbors to the east.
+This classical theory was criticised by modern scholars such as Claude Jacques and Michael Vickery, who noted that the Khmer used the term chvea to describe the Chams, their neighbours to the east.
 But in 2013 Arlo Griffiths refuted these theories and convincingly demonstrated that in almost all cases the inscriptions mention Java they refer to the island of Java in the Indonesian archipelago.